{ "expirationDate": "2026-05-31T00:00:00.000Z", "publishDate": "2026-05-04T12:00:00.000Z" }

 • Waiver of antitrust safeguards, which apply continuously regardless

 The architecture, antitrust hygiene, platform-vendor relationship, network design, and full implementation details are documented in the companion strategic case.
 Those are implementation.
-The strategic question β€” whether CAF defends its trust authority β€” is what this memo asks for resolution on.
+The strategic question β€” whether CAF acts on the perfect storm now, while the position is intact β€” is what this memo asks for resolution on.

 Risks both ways